Job Title: Stewardship Intern

 - Current and valid driver’s license and own form of transportation for travel to field sites.

-To apply, please send a cover letter, resume, and contact information for three (3) references to Emily Dunn, Stewardship Manager (firstname.lastname@example.org).
-Applications will be accepted until 5 PM on Friday, July 10, 2020.
+To apply, please send a cover letter, resume, and contact information for three (3) references as a single PDF document to Emily Dunn, Stewardship Manager (firstname.lastname@example.org).
+Applications will be accepted until 5 PM EST on Wednesday, November 18, 2020.